Transcript of the video

 We are going to use it in a more formal and even very formal context.

-If you see people addressing each other as "we" repeatedly, it may be that they come from high society, that they are, for example, noblemen.
+If you see people repeatedly addressing each other as "us", it could be that they come from high society, that they are, for example, noblemen.

-But in everyday life, when we talk to each other, to our friends, to our colleagues, to our family, it is really what we use by reflex.
+But in everyday life, when we talk to each other, to our friends, to our colleagues, to our family, it's really what we use by reflex.

-We have seen that even if "we" represents a group of people, several people, the verb that will follow it will be conjugated in the singular.
+We've seen that even if "we" represents a group of people, or several people, the verb that follows it will be conjugated in the singular.

-On the other hand, be careful, it will seem strange to you, but if after that, we have an adjective or a past participle, it is conjugated as if "we" were plural.
+On the other hand, mind you, this is going to sound strange, but if after that you have an adjective or a past participle, it conjugates as if "on" were plural.

-So, if "we" represent women, the adjective will be granted to the feminine plural.
+So if "we" represent women, the adjective will be in the feminine plural.

 For example, I will say my friend Corinne and I went to the movies, we went to the cinema.